 You can control how much of yourself people will see in a brand, or if you want to completely disappear behind it and have your service or product talk for itself.
 And either way works, it’s a matter of what you want to achieve with it.

-When you are branding yourself, you are offering a service or product that will be closely linked to you as a person.
-I decided to brand myself because my web studio is not an agency with different people that come and go, but a one-person service where my individuality is an essential part of it.
-If you want my service, you will be working directly with me.
-The mission and goals of my business align with my own personal values.
-The way I talk on my business’ social media is how I would talk to you.
-I add elements from my own quirkiness to my business, like the little stars here and there or the emoticons on my social media posts.
-My business has a human side to it, and it’s meant to be one of its strengths, so, that’s why I am in it.
+When you brand yourself, you offer a service or product that will link closely to you as a person.
+I decided to brand myself because my web studio is not an agency with different people that come and go, but a family-run service specialized in intuitive user experience design.
+The mission and goals of our business aligns with our personal values.
+The way we talk on the business’ social media is how we would talk to you.
+As the designer in the business, I add elements from my own quirkiness to our brand, like the little stars here and there or the emoticons on the social media posts.
+My family business has a human side to it, and it’s meant to be one of its strengths, and that’s why I am in it.

 Quick note: your business does not need your name on it to be able to brand yourself.
-I know plenty of businesses where the name doesn’t relate to the person at all, but you can definitely see the person behind the brand, close to it all the time.
+I know plenty of businesses where the name doesn’t relate to the person at al. Even so, you can see the person behind the brand, close to it all the time.

 But that doesn’t have to be your brand.
 Maybe your are wanting to brand a project that represents a community.
 Or maybe you have a product that will solve many people’s problems, and you want to put it out there for other’s to see, but it doesn’t need you as a part of it.
 Or you started a small business, and it’s being growing so fast that you are planning to expand it along other people, or even sell it to someone bigger—branding yourself won’t be ideal in that scenario.

 You have to decide where you want your business to be in the future, how much of yourself aligns with your business, and determine if you want to brand yourself or not.